JoToSystems/SX1302_UDP_Packet_Forwarder/README.md

   Some SX1302 gateway modules do not have a stts751 temperature sensor installed.
 As a result the packet forwarder will fail to start.
-  Where the sensor is installed place "true" in the next line of code and the sensor will be used Where there is no sensor, place "false" in the next line of code The default value if the following line is not used is true
+  Where the sensor is installed place "true" in the next line of code and the sensor will be used Where there is no sensor, place "false" in the next line of code The default value if the following line is not included in global_config.json is true

   "temperature_sensor": true,

-  When there is no sensor, use the next command to set the expected temperature which is used in the calculation of rssi If the previous line of code was set to "true" the following temperature setting is ignore and the sensor is used to measure actual temperature
+  When there is no sensor, use the next command to set the expected gateway temperature as this is used in the calculation of RSSI
-  If the following line is missing but required, the default value is 20.0C
+  If "temperature_sensor" was set to "true" sensor is used to measure temperature and the following variable is ignore If the following line is missing but required, the default value is 20.0C

   "temperature_value": 25.0

 You only need to copy the file lora_pkt_fwd.
-Use the global_config.json as a reference to add lines to your existing file.
+Use the attached version of global_config.json as a reference to demonstrate how to add lines to your existing file.
 The third file reset_lgw.sh has not been modified, use your existing file, its only included to provide a complete set of files.